wences-sanchez/Knowledge-Base/pages/Introduction to Kubernetes.md

 		- What is a Pod? #flashcard
 			- A pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 			- A Pod is an object that represents one or more closely-connected containers in the cluster.
-			- Unless you have a very good reason for deploy your pods together, is better to keep them -
+			- Unless you have a very good reason for deploy your containers together, is better to keep them in different pods
+		- Example of a Kubernetes Pod YAML file: #flashcard
+			- ``` yaml
+			  apiVersion: v1
+			  kind: Pod
+			  metadata:
+			  	name: mi-ejemplo
+			  spec:
+			  	containers:
+			      - name: nginx
+			            image: nginx
+			            ports:
+			            	- containerPort: 80
+			  ```
+			-
+-
 - ## Chapter 4: Conclusion
   id:: 63920409-cb83-491b-943b-d66507fd19b5